 Further buildings would either be added or acquired – with the former aristocratic residence soon transformed – such as the Palais Schulenburg, Palais Strousberg, Palais Schwerin (destined to become the residence of the first Reich President) and Palais Borsig (the office of the German Vice Chancellor, and after 1934 home to the Nazi brownshirt SA).
-Important government institutions would populate the street – the Ministry of Finance, the Ministry of Food, the Transportation Ministry,
+Important government institutions would also soon populate the street – the Ministry of Finance, the Ministry of Food, and the Transportation Ministry,

-Unimpressed with the previous Chancellery, Hitler ordered the construction of a New Reich Chancellery – from where he would lead the country from 1939.
-Destroyed at the end of the Second World War by the Soviets, little indication remains in the area that this colossal building once stood here, although provocatively placed on Wilhelmstrasse next to where Hitler’s offices previously were is a memorial for the man who almost assassinated the Nazi leader the same year this building was completed – Johnann Georg Elser.
+Unimpressed with the previous Chancellery, Adolf Hitler also ordered the construction of a New Reich Chancellery – from where he would lead the country from 1939.
+Destroyed at the end of the Second World War by the Soviets, little indication remains in the area that this colossal building once stood here, although provocatively placed on Wilhelmstrasse next to where Hitler’s offices stood is a memorial for the man who almost assassinated the Nazi leader the same year this building was completed – Johnann Georg Elser.

-In November 1939, Elser – a carpenter and cabinet maker by trade – almost succeeded in decapitating the Nazi leadership in one swoop, after planting a homemade bomb in a beer hall in Bavaria – set to go off in the middle of one of Adolf Hitler’s typically long speeches.
+In-fact, in November 1939, Elser – a carpenter and cabinet maker by trade – almost succeeded in decapitating the Nazi leadership in one swoop, after planting a homemade bomb in a beer hall in Bavaria – set to go off in the middle of one of Adolf Hitler’s typically long speeches.

 Elser’s attack had been no last minute affair, in-fact he had spent much of the previous two months covertly working inside the Bürgerbrau beer hall – chiselling away at the speaker’s rostrum to hollow out the brickwork for his bomb.
-The materials used to create his ‘infernal machine’ were stolen from his workplace; as Elser had been employed at an armament’s factory one year earlier and a quarry.
+The materials used to create his ‘infernal machine’ were stolen from his workplace; as Elser had been employed at an armament’s factory and quarry.
 The timer he constructed himself would be set for 9.20pm on November 8th 1939.

 The Georg Elser memorial is lit up at night - when the outline of Elser's face is clearly visible all the way along Wilhelmstrasse.

-Despite Nazi attempts to paint Elser as part of an international plot, with British backing, there was no evidence that he had in-fact colluded with ‘foreign agents’ in his actions.
+Despite attempts to paint Elser as part of an international plot, with British backing, there was no evidence that he had in-fact colluded with ‘foreign agents’ in his actions.
 As he repeatedly stated, Esler had acted alone, enraged by the evil of National Socialism and motivated by his desire to prove himself a ‘good man’.
 He would explain during his interrogation: “I reasoned the situation in Germany could only be modified by a removal of the current leadership, I mean Hitler, Goering and Goebbels …”.

 Elser’s attempt is often cited as the textbook example of how one man, driven by personal conviction, can almost change history.
 And that, while not being a member of any political party, he was proof that it was possible for an ‘ordinary German’ to channel his outrage into something righteous.

 After being detained at the Gestapo headquarters in Berlin for interrogation, Elser was transferred to the Sachsenhausen concentration camp north of the city and kept in isolation there from 1941 until 1945.
 The preferential treatment that he received whilst held in the T-block building drew the attention of fellow prisoners, who wondered at why a man so eager to confess his guilt would be left alive for so long.

-Details of Elser’s attempt remain as absurd as the plan was audacious, as during his interrogation he was forced to reconstruct the bomb he had manufactured for the Bürgerbrau attempt – as proof that he was capable of acting as the sole instigator.
-As tasked he proved capable of creating this replica and was said to be content to receive praise for his craftsmanship by his interrogators.
+Details of Elser’s interrogation and imprisonment remain as absurd as his plan was audacious, as during the investigation he was forced to reconstruct the bomb he had manufactured for the Bürgerbrau attempt – as proof that he was capable of acting as the sole instigator.
+As tasked, he proved capable of creating this replica and was said to be content to receive praise for his craftsmanship by his interrogators.

 Several conspiracy theories have even spread suggesting that Elser was somehow working with Nazi agents to carry out the attack – with famed pastor Martin Niemoller, a fellow prisoner at Sachsenhausen, claiming that Elser’s attack had been staged to qualify the claim that Hitler was protected by some divine providence.

 Whether providence was involved or not, it is certainly remarkable that Hitler would survive for so long before finally perishing by his own hand.
-This claim to God’s intervention is something that the Nazi propaganda minister, Joseph Goebbels, embraced and propagated through his stranglehold of the German media – that the outline of Elser’s face is now staring across the road at the former Nazi Propaganda Ministry.
+This claim to God’s intervention is something that the Nazi propaganda minister, Joseph Goebbels, embraced and propagated through his stranglehold of the German media – perhaps it is now fitting that the outline of Elser’s face can be seen staring across the road at the former Nazi Propaganda Ministry.